 "Many elements used by Jewish architects and developed by Lviv school of architecture were adopted later on by other architects.
 Interwar architecture created by Jewish architects of Lviv school of architecture is very characteristic and forms an important part of architecture legacy created in Central Europe in the first half of 20th century.
 Whether this phenomenon was new or typical needs further detailed analysis and explanation, which will be provided in following presentation..."

-"Lviv to of The Kharkiv State Academy of Design and Arts presented a lectureDr.
-Yevgen Kotlyar New York: The Galician Synagogue Paintings in Jewish Emigrant's Synagogues from the late 1800s to the 1930s."
+Dr. Yevgen Kotlyar of The Kharkiv State Academy of Design and Arts presented a lecture "Lviv to New York: The Galician Synagogue Paintings in Jewish Emigrant's Synagogues from the late 1800s to the 1930s."